Washington Capitals Stanley Cup Odds 2025-26 – NHL Futures Lines

 The Washington Capitals were again a nothing franchise before the arrival of owner Ted Leonsis and left wing Alex Ovechkin.
 The Capitals were not even on the radar when Leonsis took command.

-Washington was a football town and paid no attention to its mediocre hockey team with no identifiable star.
+Washington was a football town and paid little attention to its mediocre hockey team, which had no identifiable star.
 In those days, the thought that the Capitals would develop a passionate following and sellout crowds was unfathomable.

 Alex Ovechkin was the first overall pick of the 2004 NHL Draft.
 Washington yawned upon his arrival as nobody cared about the Caps.
 As a rookie in 2005-06, Ovechkin scored 52 goals, and fans noticed.
 The team started to win, and the arena became packed with fans rocking the red.